CompTIA Security+ Exam Notes

 Rate limiting:

-Configuring servers to limit the number of requests received from a single source within a specific time frame.
+Configuring servers to limit requests from a single source within a specific time frame.

 Proper server configuration: